Agoura, California

-Agoura (/əˈɡɔːrə/) is an unincorporated community of Los Angeles County, which is located southeast of the city of Agoura Hills, California, adjacent to the city of Calabasas in Los Angeles County.
-Agoura was the historical name of the area, before much of the area was developed and before the incorporation of the city of Agoura Hills.
+Agoura (/əˈɡɔːrə/) is an unincorporated community in Los Angeles County, California, United States.
+Located southeast of the city of Agoura Hills and adjacent to the city of Calabasas, Agoura was the historical name of the area before much of the area was developed and before the incorporation of the city of Agoura Hills.
 There are a few nearby pockets of unincorporated areas that contain a handful of houses.
 Much of the area is also often referred to as the neighborhood of Old Agoura.
 The ZIP code is 91301 and the area codes are 747 and 818.